 In addition, recommendations regarding offers of new employment with tenure, and offers of new employment at the ranks of Associate Professor or Professor, shall be subject to the same balloting processes specified in 4.1 (Promotion and Tenure Committee) for internal candidates for tenure and promotion to the respective ranks.

 The department chair is the chief administrator of the department.
 The department chair shall be appointed by the Dean of the College.
 All other department administrative positions and committees will be appointed by the department chair, with the exception of the Faculty Evaluation Committee, the Promotion and Tenure Committee, and the Department Chair Selection Committee, which are formed in accordance with the provisions as described in Section 4.
 The department chair will ensure that all department members are informed on matters of policy.

 The chair is responsible for annually making and signing Assignments of Responsibilities, and writing Annual Evaluation letters.
-In addition, it is the chair’s evaluation that will be used in the sustained performance evaluation for Professors.
 The Annual Evaluation by the chair will take into account the results of the peer evaluation performed by the Faculty Evaluation Committee and the contents of the FEC binder.
 Each year, the chair shall write a progress towards promotion letter for each faculty member who is not promoted to his/her highest rank when such a letter

 The term of the department chair is three years.
 In the third year of a department chair’s term a Department Chair Selection Committee will be elected and will recommend to the Dean a slate of department chair candidates for the next term, as described in 4.2.2 (Department Chair Selection Committee).
 If the department chair position becomes vacant before the end of a term, the same process will be invoked as needed to fill the vacancy.